Captive budgies don’t have the same resources as wild budgies.

 Wood pellets are absorbent, retain heat, and can be found in most pet stores or bought in bulk online.

-In many ways, they’re similar to wood shavings, so you might think that they make good nesting material.
+They’re similar to wood shavings, so you might think they make good nesting material.
 The problem with wood pellets is that many are treated with chemicals.

-An artificial binding material needs to be used for wood pellets to retain their shape.
+An artificial binding material must be used for wood pellets to retain their shape.
 You should avoid using them as nesting material, especially given how sensitive budgies are to chemical fumes.

 Will Budgies Breed Without a Nesting Box?